quanser/ACC-Competition-2025/Software_Guides/ACC Software Setup Instructions.md

 Download and set up the ACC Resources:

 1. Download the ACC resources available from Quanser [ACC Resources](https://quanserinc.box.com/s/g2690n3jwbhquwr8uqdz0b45m5wx945z).

+   Password: acc2025denver

-2. Extract the content of ACC_Resources folder inside the Downloads folder.
+3. Extract the content of ACC_Resources folder inside the Downloads folder.

-3. Run the setup_linux.py to configure your development environment
+4. Run the setup_linux.py to configure your development environment

 How your system should look like: